Flotomate/product_docs/_build/html/_sources/admin/admin-asset-management.rst.txt

 You can remotely connect and control workstations in the CMDB using our Agent application.
-Currently, Remote Desktop works on workstations having either Windows or Ubuntu OS and brought in by an Agent.
+Currently, Remote Desktop works on workstations having either Windows or Linux (Ubuntu OS) and brought in by an Agent.

 Turning RDP On
 --------------